ADVOCATE

 Historic Plaque Program

 A Griffin-Spalding Historical Society Inaugural Plaque symbolizes architectural and/or historical significance to our community.
 Our plaque recognizes not only the importance of a property, it honors the people associated with that property.
 The award and ultimate purchase of a plaque constitutes an honor worth evaluating.
+APPLY NOW

 Historical Library & Archives